mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * or a directory that is backed up like One Drive
 * later can reopen with File...Open Workspace... or by double-clicking a `.code-workspace` file

+## Zen Mode

+* hides all UI except the current editor panel and goes into full-screen mode
+* ctrl-k z (cmd-k z) toggles
+  * Vim plugin conflicts with this, so you mapped ctrl-z (cmd-z) to this